cstroe/cosmint/README.md

   mvn wildfly:run -Dwildfly.deployment.targetDir=wildfly
   ```

+  NOTE: If you would like to attach a debugger to the WildFly server, see below.

   The reason for creating a separate directory for the wildfly server is so that
   we can clean, rebuild, and redeploy the application without having to restart
   the WildFly server that is running.